mdn/content/files/en-us/web/css/css_flexible_box_layout/controlling_ratios_of_flex_items_along_the_main_axis/index.md

 ![Image showing space left over after items have been displayed.](basics7.png)

-A flex container has _negative free space_ when the combined natural sizes of the flex items are larger than the available space in the flex container.
+A flex container has _negative free space_ when the combined value of the natural sizes of the flex items is larger than the available space in the flex container.
 If the three flex items in the `500px`-wide container example above are each `200px` wide instead of `100px`, their combined natural width is `600px`, resulting in `100px` of negative free space.
 This space can be removed from the items to make them fit the container, or the items will overflow.

 ![The items overflow the container](ratios1.png)